22 7th Street W,

-The Saint Paul Paramount (re)opened in late 1929.
-By the 1950’s, the Paramount Theatre, like many other larger theaters across the country, began to lose customers to the television craze, and by the early-1960’s, it was just another mostly-empty downtown movie house.
+The Saint Paul Paramount Theatre reopened in late-1929.
+By the 1950’s, the Paramount Theatre, like many other larger theatres across the country, began to lose customers to the television craze, and by the early-1960’s, it was just another mostly-empty downtown movie house.

-Though many fought to keep the grand old theater intact, so-called progress won out, and the still-elegant Paramount was completely gutted in the summer of 1965, and a new theater, the 725 seat Norstar Theatre, was built within its shell.
+Though many fought to keep the grand old theatre intact, so-called progress won out, and the still-elegant Paramount Theatre was completely gutted in the summer of 1965, and a new theatre, the 725 seat Norstar Theatre, was built within its shell.

 Opened on November 2, 1966, the Norstar Theatre was equipped for 70mm presentations.
 It only lasted for a little over a decade before it shared the fate of its predecessor, closing on July 30, 1978.